 Specifically for internship experiences (e.g., law internships, etc.) other than the disciplinary internships offered by the various major programs.
 While the internship will take place outside of the College, faculty supervision is required.
 The exact nature of the work that the student will be required to perform will vary according to the particular assignment.
 A three-credit internship requires 135 hours.
 Students are responsible for applying for the internship, and for identifying a faculty mentor to supervise the internship.
 Grading: Pass/Fail.
+Prerequisite: Junior or Senior level standing.
 Lecture hours/Lab hours: 3